99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - Send SNS notification (here we can attach lambda and do anything) we can use Composite alarms to monitor multiple metrics at a time, useful to filter "alarm noise"

+There are two types of API logging in CloudWatch: execution logging and access logging.

 Cloudwatch Synthetics scripts that monitor APIs, URLs, Website workflow ecc... and check the availability and correct operation of these elements reproduces what customers do on a website for example, access to Headless chrome